developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/setup/index.md

 Enables or disables this plug-in.
 A check in the checkbox indicates that the plug-in is enabled.

-## Launcher

-DWDemo

-Profile0 is the default profile and is used when no other profile can be applied.

-DataWedge Profiles Screen
-Figure 1.
-DataWedge Profiles Screen
-Profile names are color coded.
-Enabled profiles are white and disabled profiles are gray.

-To configure a profile touch the profile name.

-Profile Context Menu
-Touch and hold a profile to open a context menu that allows additional actions to be performed on the selected profile.

-Profile Context Menu
-Figure 2.
-Profile Context Menu
-The profile context menu allows the profile to be edited (same as just touching a profile), renamed, deleted or cloned.

-Note    When a profile is cloned the application association will be empty in the new profile.
-This is according to the rule that two profiles cannot be associated with same application.
-All other settings will be identical.
-Options Menu
-Touch  Menu to open the options menu.

 DataWedge Options Menu
 Figure 3.
 DataWedge Options Menu